prasunnaik/sentiment-api/README.md

  /**
- * Rejects a pending policy application.
+ * Deletes an insurance policy.
  *
- * @param staffUserId staff user making the rejection decision
- * @param applicationId policy application identifier
+ * @param id policy identifier
- * @return rejection decision details
- * @throws ApplicationStateException if the application cannot be rejected
+ * @throws PolicyNotFoundException if the policy does not exist

  */